hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/profile.md

 # Use a profile

-To help you get started quickly, Besu provides pre-configured profiles containing custom settings for some common use cases.
+By default, Besu does not define a profile, However, a profile can be used to extend Besu's [configurations](index.md).
+Configuration options explicitly set in the configuration file or command line will [override the same options](index.md#configuration-order-of-precedence) set in the profile.

-You can load these profiles using the [`--profile`](../../reference/cli/options.md#profile) CLI option.
+Load a profile using the [`--profile`](../../reference/cli/options.md#profile) CLI option.
 For example:

 ```bash
 besu --config-file=config.toml --profile=staker
 ```

-In this example, `config.toml` is the user-provided [configuration file](index.md), and `staker` is the pre-configured profile containing custom settings.
+In this example, `config.toml` is the user-provided [configuration file], and `staker` is the pre-configured profile containing custom settings.

-Any configuration options explicitly set in the configuration file or command line will overwrite the same options set in the profile.
-See the [configuration order of precedence](index.md#configuration-order-of-precedence) for more information.

-You can use the following profiles:
+To help you get started, Besu provides pre-configured profiles containing custom settings for some common use cases:

 - [Minimalist staker profile](#minimalist-staker-profile)
 - [Staker profile](#staker-profile)